panosc-eu/panosc/Work Packages/WP8 User Training/MeetingMinutes/2020-03-25_ESS_weekly.md

 Agreement with Jesper (IND) and Viktor (NBI) to organise workshops.
 Still need to solve payment procedure.

 # Actions
+- [ ] Thomas: Set up meeting for workshop-taskforce
+- [ ] Mads and Viktor: To discuss Jupyter-replacement of the iFitlab
 - [ ] Alexandre: Add pan-learning.org
 - [ ] Alexandre:  Definition of "admin" (enrolment tasks etc.) and "user" mailinglists (for communication)
 - [ ] Peter: Check all frontpage links